 They offer a free 30-Day trial!

 I think it’s very important for you to decide for yourself if Plan to Eat is something you would use.
 Because, like I said, I was a little skeptical myself.
 That’s why I love the free trial.
 And it truly is free.
 You don’t have to enter a credit card number and worry about cancelling before your card is charged.
 It’s simply available for you to use for a month, no strings attached.
 Even after the trial, if you choose to continue, the cost is only $4.95/month (or you can pay $39 for a full year, which works out to $3.25/month).
 That is SUPER reasonable when you consider the fact that you can save yourself a lot of time and stress and also trim your grocery budget significantly.
 I am not one to advocate for frivolous subscriptions that you’ll never use.
-And truly, if $4.95 is not in your budget right now, commit to using a paper and pencil meal planning tool (you can download a free meal plan printable here).
+And truly, if $4.95 is not in your budget right now, commit to using a paper and pencil meal planning tool (you can go here to sign up for my free meal plan printable).
 I have been very pleased with the ease-of-use of the program, and I personally think the value it offers far exceeds the cost.

 New to Pressure Cooking?